-The latest research in nutrition challenges our understanding of that balance, upsetting the scales in favor of adding more fat to our diets, and less carbs.
-A higher-fat and lower-carb diet purports to offer not only weight loss but a decrease in the presence of triglycerides, resulting in decreased blood pressure and healthier cholesterol levels, thereby lowering risk of stroke and heart disease.
-They’re also much more conducive to the development of – and maintenance of – muscle, thereby helping prevent your metabolism from decreasing too rapidly.
+The latest research in nutrition challenges our understanding of that balance, upsetting the scales in favor of adding more fat to our diets and fewer carbs.
+A higher-fat and lower-carb diet purports to offer not only weight loss but also a decrease in the presence of triglycerides, resulting in decreased blood pressure and healthier cholesterol levels, thereby lowering risk of stroke and heart disease.
+They’re also much more conducive to the development of— and maintenance of—muscle, thereby helping prevent your metabolism from decreasing too rapidly.

 The results of a study by the Annals of Internal Medicine supports that research.
-For the study, about 150 people of a variety of races between the ages of 20 and 70 with no signs of diabetes or heart disease, were split them between a “high-carb, low-fat” eating group and a “high-fat, low-carb” eating group.
-The low-carb group ate a diet where approximately 28% of their calories came from carbs, in comparison to the high-carb group, where almost 45% came from carbs.
+For the study, about 150 people of a variety of races between the ages of 20 and 70 with no signs of diabetes or heart disease were split them between a “high-carb, low-fat” eating group and a “high-fat, low-carb” eating group.
+The low-carb group ate a diet where approximately 28 precent of their calories came from carbs, in comparison to the high-carb group, where almost 45 percent came from carbs.

 While both groups’ participants lost weight, the low-carb group’s average weight loss was three times the amount of the low-fat group, even as both groups were consuming the same amount of calories.

 Much of the hand-wringing over this research is over concerns that it’ll be challenging to convince an anti-fat society to finally embrace fats as not only healthy but essential to weight loss success.
 So many diets—and brands—have been built around catering to the needs of the low-fat lifestyler, that the thought of asking people to go against the grain of what’s felt most comfortable to them seems impossible.

 That being said, it’s still a pretty easy argument to make.